KollipakulaNikhil/Memory_Managment_Simulator/README.md

 This simulator helps you understand how operating systems manage **virtual memory**, handle **page faults**, and replace pages in frames based on different strategies.

 ---
+## 🎯 Why This Project?
+Understanding memory management is a crucial concept in operating systems.
+This project was built to make learning **page replacement algorithms** more interactive and intuitive — bridging the gap between theory and real-world visualization.

 ## 🚀 Features